First Prenatal Visit

 36 Week Visit

 - A vaginal swab will be done to screen for GBS (Group B Strep).
-This is performed between 35 and 37 weeks.
+This is performed around 36 weeks.
 GBS is a normal bacteria that is naturally found vaginally and is not harmful to you or your developing fetus.
 However, it can be harmful to your baby if exposed at the time of delivery.
 If you test positive for it, you will receive antibiotics during labor and delivery.

 - Your provider might start performing vaginal exams, called “cervical checks,” to check the baby’s position and to determine if your cervix is starting to open (dilate) or thin out (efface).